 Meal choices – meals are prepared locally and fresh without preservatives.
 We can accommodate most special diets and offer countless options.
 Some of our dietary options include vegetarian, low sodium, low fat, diabetic, kosher, pureed, gluten free and lactose free.

-Meet Lillian, a Keystone Meals on Wheels Participant
+Meet Nancy, a Keystone Meals on Wheels Participant

 Nancy is independent thanks to Meals on Wheels volunteers

 Nancy had recently retired from her longtime career as a teacher and principal, and had only been living in her new apartment for two weeks when she fell in the bedroom and broke her hip.
 Alone and in pain, she stayed on the floor for two days before managing to drag herself to a phone in the living room to call for help.